wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-feedback.rst

 - **Time-Normalized Controller:** This specifies whether the PID calculation is normalized to the period of execution, which affects the scaling of the D gain.
 - **Controller Type:** This specifies whether the controller is an onboard RIO loop, or is running on a smart motor controller such as a Talon or a SPARK Max.
 - **Post-Encoder Gearing:** This specifies the gearing between the encoder and the mechanism itself.
 This is necessary for control loops that do not allow user-specified unit scaling in their PID computations (e.g. those running on Talons).
 This will be disabled if not relevant.
-- **Encoder EPR:** This specifies the edges-per-revolution (not cycles per revolution) of the encoder used, which is needed in the same caes as Post-Encoder Gearing.
+- **Encoder EPR:** This specifies the edges-per-revolution (not cycles per revolution) of the encoder used, which is needed in the same cases as Post-Encoder Gearing.
 - **Has Slave:** Whether there is a motor controller slaved to the controller running the control loop, if the control loop is being run on a peripheral device.
 This changes the effective loop period.
 - **Slave Update Period:** The rate at which the slave (if present) is updated.
 By default, this is 100Hz (every 0.01s) for Talons and Sparks, but can be changed.